New Jersey Posts $118M Monthly Online Gambling Record in July

 July’s revenue of $118.7 million in online gaming represented a 35.7% increase from July 2020, when the Garden State posted $87.5 million in internet gaming.

-July 2020 was the first month of casinos reopening after being shuttered for more than three months since mid-March due to the COVID-19.
+July 2020 was the first month of casinos reopening after being shuttered for more than three months since mid-March due to COVID-19.

 Despite the spread of a contagious new variant of the virus, gamblers continued to return to Atlantic City’s casinos this summer.
 But internet gambling remained more popular in July.

-This shows that gamblers have not lost their appetite for mobile gaming products even as they have the option to gamble at the physical venues, said Jane Bokunewicz, director of the Lloyd Levenson Institute at Stockton University.
+This shows that gamblers have not lost their appetite for mobile gaming products even as they have the option to gamble at physical venues, said Jane Bokunewicz, director of the Lloyd Levenson Institute at Stockton University.
 The forum studies the gambling industry.

-Total gaming revenue of $450.6 million includes the in-person casino gambling and sports wagering, the casinos, and three horse tracks that allow sports betting, in addition to internet gaming figures for the month of July.
+Total gaming revenue of $450.6 million includes in-person casino gambling and sports wagering, the casinos, and three horse tracks that allow sports betting, in addition to internet gaming figures for the month of July.